How to Cancel Home Warranty Policy

 Contact American Home Shield via registered mail requesting for written verification of warranty cancellation.
 It can take up to 5 weeks to obtain this written confirmation, and once you get it, file it away with the original contract.

-Once the cancellation has been verified, watch bank and charge accounts for been confirmed, watch bank and charge accounts for unlawful deductions made by American Home Shield.
+Once the cancellation has been verified, watch for bank details that charge accounts which have confirmed for unlawful deductions made by American Home Shield.
 If money is drafted from an account 30 days after the termination request is made or after termination has been confirmed, call the bank or card issuer.
 Offer to fax the written cancellation verification and in most circumstances, the bank or credit card issuer will repay the additional charge.